Mission

 We commit to the technical and product work required to keep high-context systems reliable, reviewable, and abuse-resistant.

-• Favor grounded search and source-linked responses over unverifiable output.
+• Favor grounded responses over unverifiable output.

 3) Technical leadership